junglesta/junglestar.github.io/_content/3-social-media-management.md

 ---
 layout: page
-title: social media management
+title: Social media management
 description: "Today, brands leverage social media channels to grow their audience and drive interest to their website or online shop.
 Defining a strategy and manage it properly is paramount.
 Automation can help.
 We can set up continuative broadcasting of news, memes, promos and special offers."
 language: english
 header: "Social Media Management"
 subheader: "Strategy and management leveraging automation"
 svgicon: "icn--guidance"

 ---

 Today, brands leverage social media channels to grow their audience and drive interest to their website or online shop.

-Defining a social media strategy and manage it properly is paramount.
-Automation can help in setting up continuative broadcasting of news, memes, promos and special offers.
-All necessary steps for any marketing strategy today.
+Defining a **social media strategy** and manage it properly is paramount.

+Automation can help.
+To deliver **continuative broadcasting** of news, memes, promos and special offers we use selected tools and services.
+Streamlining the steps for today marketing strategies.

+We offer **Social media management** service so you can focus on your business, while  the plan get executed.